starling021/ehtools/README.md

    -h  --help            Give this help list.
 ```

- * To install ehtools modules you need to execute the following command:
+ * To install ehtools modules you need to execute the following command.
 ```
 The ehtools install.sh will ask you to "install" or "not install" ehtools modules and if you answered "not install" and want to install them, run the following command!
 ```

 > ehtmod -i